Grants Program Frequently Asked Questions

 What are the different funding opportunities?

-- Implementation Grants (12-month grant cycle; October 2025 – September 2026) support the execution of a community engagement, art and culture programs with a well-defined partnership.
+- Implementation Grants (12-month grant cycle; October 2026 – September 2027) support the execution of community engagement, art and culture programs with a well-defined partnership.

 When should projects and activities take place?